aldelo/connector/README.md

     - see /build/openssl-pem/make-pem.sh for CA, Server and Client Pem and Key self-signed creation
     - server TLS / mTLS setup in gRPC service and client is required in order to secure channel
 - Auth
-    - TODO: will integrate via interceptor
+    - TODO: Future Implementation, currently using mTLS for transport level security
 - Circuit Breaker
     - client side, default using Hystrix-Go package for circuit breaker
     - circuit breaker is handled in client side unary and stream interceptors